Education in The New Age

 Teaching and training regarding this attribute involve guiding the pupil from stage to stage, from one goal to another, and ultimately into the embrace of his soul.

-The attribute of Order involves a specific arrangement, thus guiding the individual to operate under the control of a focused will, toward a particular goal, and following certain habitual forms.
-Under the influence of this attribute, the individual learns to act in a specific manner in his service.
+The attribute of Order involves a specific arrangement, guiding the individual to operate under the control of a focused will toward a particular goal and following specific habitual patterns.
+Under the influence of this attribute, the individual learns to act in one specific way in his service.

-Teaching and training related to this attribute must enable the pupil to cultivate his will, intellect, decisiveness, and the technique of functioning as a soul.
-In this way, a foundation is laid to develop the pupil’s spiritual powers and to express these powers increasingly.
+Teaching and training related to this attribute must enable the student to develop his will, intellect, decisiveness, and the technique of functioning as a soul.
+In this way, a foundation is laid to nurture the student’s spiritual powers and to express these powers increasingly.

 Method

 The method chapter is divided into three sections.
-The first section addresses the teaching of yoga.
-The second section focuses on teaching the double workings of the mind (Occult meditation).
-The third section discusses service (Occult creation).
+The first section discusses the teaching of yoga.
+The second section focuses on explaining the double workings of the mind (Occult meditation).
+The third section covers service (Occult creation).

 Yoga

-This section presents four fundamental assertions that form the basis of the yoga method.
-These pertain to the nature of knowledge and a specific approach to the pupil’s training.
-They are as follows: The soul as the creator; Dharma, the duty of the individual; the emotional body and its purification; and the mental body and work with thoughts.
+This section outlines four fundamental assertions that form the foundation of the yoga method.
+These relate to the nature of knowledge and a specific approach to training the student.
+They are as follows: the soul as the creator; Dharma, the individual’s duty; the emotional body and its purification; and the mental body and work with thoughts.

-The soul as the creator: This assertion describes the individual and how he is constituted.
+The Soul as the Creator: This assertion describes the individual and how he is constituted.
 Following this, a description of the role of each of his constituent parts and their interaction occurs.
-The main emphasis is the interaction between the personality and its creator, the soul.
+The main focus is on the interaction between the personality and its creator, the soul.
 In this way, we achieve, to some extent, the first part of the stated aim.
-Mutual trust is essential in the interaction of the soul and personality, and we focus on this.
+Mutual trust is crucial in the relationship between the soul and personality, and we emphasize this aspect.

-Dharma, the duty of man: Dharma is the theory of duty in life.
-It is best expressed as: “Do your duty without fear of the consequences.”
-Each person’s dharma is his duty in one particular incarnation.
-It constitutes his path, laid out before he is born on earth.
-It cannot be changed after he is born, and the personality’s free will does not affect it during that particular incarnation.
-The personality is the soul’s tool during each incarnation, and the soul shapes it according to the nature and purpose of each embodiment.
-The personality consists of three layers or bodies: The mental body, the emotional body, and the dense physical body, which is also, in part, an etheric body.
+Dharma, The Duty of Man: Dharma is the theory of duty in life.
+It is best summarized as: “Do your duty without fear of the consequences.”
+Each person’s dharma is his duty in a specific incarnation.
+It constitutes his path, set out before he is born on Earth.
+It cannot be changed after he is born, and the personality’s free will does not influence it during that particular incarnation.
+The personality is the soul’s tool in each incarnation, and the soul molds it according to the nature and purpose of each embodiment.
+The personality comprises three layers or bodies: the mental body, the emotional body, and the dense physical body, which is also partly an etheric body.

-The emotional body and its purification: The emotional body is the dwelling place of our aspirations and desires.
-The aim is to train and purify it to reflect only feelings of love.
+The Emotional Body and Its Purification: The emotional body is the dwelling place of our aspirations and desires.
+The goal is to train and purify it to reflect only feelings of love.
 The steps in the purification process are inoffensiveness, goodwill, and love.
-Man possesses free will on the emotional plane.
-If misused, it creates karma, while if used correctly, it can liberate the soul from the shackles of cause and effect.
-The training and purification of the emotional body involve understanding the composition and flow of emotions and guiding them in the right direction.
+Humans have free will on the emotional level.
+If misused, it creates karma, but if used correctly, it can free the soul from the chains of cause and effect.
+Training and purification of the emotional body involve understanding the composition and flow of emotions and guiding them in the right direction.

-The mental body and thoughts: The mental body (the lower, concrete mind) is the dwelling place of our thoughts.
-As with the emotional body, the aim is to train and develop it until it ultimately reflects the goal and purpose of the soul.
-Man also possesses free will on the mental plane.
-This aims to gain control over our thoughts to liberate us from the shackles of karma.
+The Mental Body and Thoughts: The mental body (the lower, concrete mind) is the dwelling place of our thoughts.
+As with the emotional body, the aim is to train and develop it until it ultimately reflects the soul’s goal and purpose.
+We also possess free will on the mental plane.
+This aims to gain control over our thoughts, liberating us from the shackles of karma.
 Here, we must also understand the origins and progression of the contents of our minds and then guide our thoughts in the right direction.

 As stated earlier, the double working of the mind is a part of yoga.
 Therefore, the main emphasis is on linking the soul and the personality.
 At the same time, the double working of the mind is a direct connection with service in that through meditation, we train the mind and the mental function, which is the fundamental basis of service.
 Therefore, there are two sides to the essential elements of all Occult meditation.
 Firstly, they involve linking the soul and the personality; secondly, they require forming thought forms of the plan, which the soul reveals.